pycompression/python-isal/README.rst

 ``python-isal`` provides the bindings by offering three modules:

 + ``isal_zlib``: A drop-in replacement for the zlib module that uses ISA-L to accelerate its performance.
-+ ``igzip``:     A drop-in replacement for the gzip module that uses ``isal_zlib`` instead of ``zlib`` to perform its compression tasks, which improves performance.
++ ``igzip``: A drop-in replacement for the gzip module that uses ``isal_zlib`` instead of ``zlib`` to perform its compression and checksum tasks, which improves performance.
 + ``igzip_lib``: Provides compression functions which have full access to the API of ISA-L's compression functions.

 ``isal_zlib`` and ``igzip`` are almost fully compatible with ``zlib`` and ``gzip`` from the Python standard library.
-There are some minor differences which are listed below.
+There are some minor differences
+see: :ref:`differences`.

 .. introduction end

 Quickstart
 ----------

-.. usage start
+.. quickstart start

 The python-isal modules can be imported as follows